 And as with most covers, price shouldn’t be your only priority.
 Cheaper insurance could end up costing you more if it doesn’t provide the cover you need.
 To get the best deal, look for insurers that allow you to tailor your policy to your needs so you're not left over- or under-insured.

-For some industries, it’s a requirement to have professional indemnity insurance.
+For some industries, it’s a requirement to have professional indemnity insurance in order to work with certain clients, and they may ask to see your insurance certificate.

-Even where it’s not a legal requirement, the decision to take out professional indemnity cover could make a lot of sense.
+Even though it’s not a legal requirement, the decision to take out professional indemnity cover could make a lot of sense.
 If you decide not to have it and someone makes a claim against you then you could face hefty legal fees, and your business would become exposed.
-You may also find some clients expect you to have cover in place, and may ask to see your insurance certificate.

 Professional indemnity insurance covers you against claims that you provided negligent advice or services that lead to financial loss or damage for your client.
 Public liability insurance covers you if members of the public are injured or their property is damaged following contact with your business.
 This insurance covers you whether you’re carrying out work for them or not.